 PhD defence: The role of motor protein dynein on Kv7 channel trafficking in vascular smooth muscle

-Jennifer van der Horst is defending her PhD thesis
+Jennifer van der Horst

 Hypertension is a chronic medical condition and affects more than 1.4 billion people worldwide.
 Despite the existing therapies, hypertension remains poorly controlled.
 Therefore, it is crucial to improve our understanding of the mechanisms involved in the pathophysiology of hypertension, which may provide new therapeutic targets to treat hypertension.